Estonia: Viking Age

-In the early centuries AD, Estonia's first administrative subdivisions emerged, primarily the parish (Estonian: kihelkond) and the county (Estonian: maakond), usually including multiple parishes.
-Parishes were commonly centred on hill forts, and ruled by local nobles.
-By the 13th century, Estonia was divided into eight major counties – Harjumaa, Järvamaa, Läänemaa, Revala, Saaremaa, Sakala, Ugandi, and Virumaa – and several smaller, single-parish counties.
-Counties operated independently, forming only loose defensive alliances against foreign threats.
+In the early centuries AD, administrative subdivisions began to emerge in Estonia.
+Two larger subdivisions appeared: the parish (Estonian: kihelkond) and the county (Estonian: maakond), which consisted of multiple parishes.
+A parish was led by elders and centered on a hill fort; in some rare cases a parish had multiple forts.
+By the 13th century, Estonia comprised eight bigger counties: Harjumaa, Järvamaa, Läänemaa, Revala, Saaremaa, Sakala, Ugandi, and Virumaa; and six minor smaller, single-parish counties: Alempois, Jogentagana, Mõhu, Nurmekund, Soopoolitse, and Vaiga.
+Counties were independent entities and engaged only in a loose cooperation against foreign threats.